FAQs

 As well as the Major Project Permit, the project has also been granted a Parks and Wildlife Service Works Authority for the work being done in the Derwent River.

-Construction is supporting more than 1,000 direct and indirect jobs, including the creation of more than 250 new jobs for Tasmanians, delivering an important boost to the local economy.
+Construction has supported more than 1,000 direct and indirect jobs, including the creation of more than 250 new jobs for Tasmanians, delivering an important boost to the local economy.
 Around one quarter of the new jobs created will be for people from the Brighton, Derwent Valley and Glenorchy municipalities.

-Why isn’t a Tasmanian company delivering the project?
+Why didn't a Tasmanian company deliver the project?

 Projects of this size and scale are very rarely undertaken in Tasmania, and the State has not delivered a major bridge project since the Bowen Bridge was built in the 1980s.
 Because of this, no Tasmanian construction companies were eligible to submit proposals to deliver the project.

-Many local businesses and suppliers are involved through subcontracts, bringing important local knowledge and expertise to the project.
+Many local businesses and suppliers have been involved through subcontracts, bringing important local knowledge and expertise to the project.

-It is expected that around 85 per cent of the construction work on the project will be delivered through employment of Tasmanians and subcontractor agreements with Tasmanian businesses, who have recruited extra capacity into their organisations.
+Around 85 per cent of the construction work on the project has been delivered by Tasmanians and subcontractor agreements with Tasmanian businesses, who have recruited extra capacity into their organisations.

 How can I find out more information?